nesl/Distributed_TensorFlow/README.md

 The AlexNet is build in Tensorflow.
 We imported the caffe trained model (https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) and only make inference in our program to get the image classification result.
 The codes include:
-Runnining AlexNet in local machine/in distributed clusters (after partition)/in distributed clusters (multiple sessions)
+1. Runnining AlexNet in local machine
+2. In distributed clusters (after partition)
+3. In distributed clusters (multiple sessions)

 ## 2. Backend
 The backend server is developed using Flask in Python.
 The backend listend to the connections from the front end and process the request.